okteto/compose-getting-started/README.md

 # Getting Started with Okteto Stacks

-This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to deploys the Voting App on Okteto Cloud using [Stacks](hhttps://okteto.com/docs/cloud/stacks#manifest-reference).
+This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop the Voting App using [Stacks](hhttps://okteto.com/docs/cloud/stacks#manifest-reference).
 Stacks are designed for developers that don't want to deal with the complexities of Kubernetes manifests.

 ## Prerequisites

 - Install the Okteto CLI.
 Follow this [guide](https://okteto.com/docs/getting-started/installation) if you haven't done it yet.
 - Access to a Kubernetes Cluster.
 You can also give [Okteto Cloud](https://okteto.com/) a try.
 Okteto Cloud is a development platform for Kubernetes applications.
-Free developer accounts come with 3GB of RAM, 1.5 CPUs, and 5GB Disk space.
+Free developer accounts come with 4GB of RAM, 2 CPUs, and 5GB Disk space.

 ## Deploy the Voting App